"In joy or sadness, flowers are our constant friends."

 Step by Step:

-- Add spices: onion, garlic and chili powders, paprika, ground cumin, crushed coriander seed, salt, and black pepper (or crushed black peppercorns); mix together in plastic bag until well combined.
+- Add spices: onion, garlic and chili powders, paprika, ground cumin, crushed coriander seed, black pepper (or crushed black peppercorns) and salt; mix together in plastic bag until well combined.

-- Add 3 teaspoons liquid smoke to spice mixture and drizzle with olive or peanut oil.
+- Add 3 teapoons liquid smoke to spice mixture and drizzle with olive or peanut oil.

 - Knead mixture through plastic until thoroughly mixed, about 2 minutes.